RevanBamoki/skylon-wind-tunnel/Docs/assembly-guide.md

 ## 7. Sensor Installation

 - Two **BMP180 pressure/temperature sensors** were mounted beneath the tunnel.
-- Slots for sensors were manually drilled into the bottom of the PLA.
+- Slots for sensors were manually drilled into the bottom of the PLA (However, if you take dimensions and have holes in your design, it's way more convenient).
   - Ensure enough clearance for the modules and their 4-wire connections.
   - A **rectangular slot** is recommended.
 - Sensors connect to Arduino boards as described in [Electronics/Firmware](../Electronics).